Alex-Unnippillil/Text-Encryption-Decryption-AES-PKCS7/README.md

-# Text-Encryption-Decryption-AES-PKCS7
+# File-Encryption-Decryption-AES-PKCS7
-Text File Encryption/Decryption using AES with PKCS7 Padding in Python
+File Encryption/Decryption using AES with PKCS7 Padding in Python